Ready or not, both you and your church are online more than ever before.

 3. How To Recognize The Trolls and Haters Online (Evil People)

-People who behave an evil way can destroy your online conversation in minutes.
+People who behave in an evil way can destroy your online conversation in minutes.
 Be really careful.

 As much as you want to help people, if someone is there to harm you, you need to take action.